MicrosoftDocs/architecture-center/docs/microservices/patterns.md

+---
+title: Design patterns for microservices
+description: Design patterns that to implement a robust microservices architecture.
+author: MikeWasson
+ms.date: 02/25/2019
+ms.topic: guide
+ms.service: architecture-center
+ms.subservice: reference-architecture
+ms.custom: microservices
+---

 # Design patterns for microservices

 The goal of microservices is to increase the velocity of application releases, by decomposing the application into small autonomous services that can be deployed independently.
-A microservices architecture also brings some challenges, and these patterns can help mitigate these challenges.
-We hope you will find them useful in your own projects.
-As always, we greatly appreciate your feedback.
+A microservices architecture also brings some challenges.
+The design patterns shown here can help mitigate these challenges.

 ![Microservices design patterns](./images/microservices-patterns.png)